Disaster Response

 Partners

 After the 2025 EF3 tornado, St. Louisans needed answers about how safe it was to return to their homes and neighborhoods.
-We stepped into provide answers.
+We stepped in to provide answers.

-With debris spread across north St. Louis, CLEAN STL exists to give the St. Louis community the information they need to recover recover and rebuild safely.
+With debris spread across north St. Louis, CLEAN STL exists to give the St. Louis community the information they need to recover and rebuild safely.
 No long wait times or complicated paperwork—just clear steps and straight answers.

 We’re building on USC Public Exchange’s CLEAN —launched in the wake of the 2025 wildfires—to provide much-needed answers about soil health and safety.
 What began as a rapid response to disaster has become a model for how universities can mobilize during disasters and support recovery long after, addressing equity, oversight, and environmental health in the process.